ctsit/redcap_deployment/README.md

 If the tests fail and the server is offline, you can put it back online with

     fab vagrant online

+## Language Configuration

+REDCap languages can be provided by modifying the _languages_ variable accordingly: as a json list, e.g., languages = ["Chinese.6.4.3.ini", "German.ini"], or as a file, i.e., languages = <languageFolder>, in which case the language files *.ini must be located inside the specified folder

 ## Contributions